Gage County Courthouse

-Gage County Courthouse is a historic courthouse for Gage County, Nebraska in the county seat of Beatrice, Nebraska at 612 Grant Street.
+Gage County Courthouse is a historic courthouse for Gage County, Nebraska at 612 Grant Street in the county seat Beatrice, Nebraska.

 It was listed on the National Register of Historic Places on January 10, 1990.

+The building was designed by Gunn and Curtiss (Frederick C. Gunn and Louis Singleton Curtiss) and M.T.
+Murphy was the building contractor.
 It was built from 1890 until 1892 in a Richardsonian Romanesque architectural style.
 It was renovated in 2008.

-The building was designed by Gunn and Curtiss (Frederick C. Gunn and Louis Singleton Curtiss) and M.T.
-Murphy was the building contractor.